DarshanGowda0/Jarvis/README.md

 # Jarvis

-Jarvis a social analytics app which keeps track of your whatsApp messages from your friends, It's a personal advisor which notifies you when you are loosing your conatact with any person or the other way round(if you are getting too close to anyone).
+Jarvis a social analytics app which keeps track of your whatsApp messages from your friends, It's a personal advisor which notifies you when you are loosing your contact with any person or the other way round(if you are getting too close to anyone).

 ![Alt text](http://i.imgur.com/dMm06DG.png "Splash Screen")
 ![Alt text](http://i.imgur.com/jpkwj29.png "Main Screen")